Commentary: Beware of drifting and sweating the small stuff, stay focused on success

 The middle management are the “next-in-charge” people, who are key to making the leader’s vision a reality.
 Often, those within these ranks will compete for funds, attention and special treatment.

-Leaders must manage this well, as internal divisions would chip away at vision and past achievements.
+Leaders must manage this well, as internal divisions can chip away at vision and past achievements.

 Managing a board is an art, not a science.

-There will be thought leaders, though not necessarily the Chairman; die-hard opponents, probably only one or two; and enthusiastic supporters.
+There will be thought leaders, though they may not necessarily be the Chairman.
+There will also be one or two die-hard opponents, in addition to enthusiastic supporters.

 Getting this disparate group to work together requires finely attuned emotional intelligence and artful negotiation skills to balance egos and temperaments, all while keeping a smile on your face.
-Above, all leaders must be able to convince each director that his or her idea was theirs.
+Above, all leaders must be able to convince board directors that his or her idea was theirs.

 4. BUILD AN IDENTITY